navy-linux/navylinux.org/content/wiki/migrate/migrate-centos-7-to-navy-7.md

 weight: 5
 ---

-# Manually Migrating from CentOS 8 minimal to Navy Linux 8.5 minimal.
+# CentOS 7 end of the life support from Navy Linux 7.

 Here is how CentOS 7.x converted to Navy Linux 7.9r1.